jeffrafter/howto/setting_up_a_new_dev_machine.md

     git submodule init
     git submodule update

+You can use CtrlP to instead of command-t.
+It installs a bit manually:

+    cd ~/.vim
+    git clone https://github.com/kien/ctrlp.vim.git bundle/ctrlp.vim

-You might have trouble with the C extension of Command-T because of the ruby version used to compile it:
+If you are using Command-T you might have trouble with the C extension of Command-T because of the ruby version used to compile it:

     cd ~/.vim/bundle/command-t/ruby/command-t
     ruby extconf.rb